White Blood Cell (Stool)

 What other tests might I have along with this test?

-Your doctor may order other tests that look at the stool for:
+Your healthcare provider may order other tests that look at the stool for:

-Your doctor may also order a stool culture.
-For this test, bacteria in a stool sample are encouraged to grow in the lab so they can be seen.
+Your provider may also order a stool culture.
+For this test, bacteria in a stool sample are encouraged to grow in the lab to see if an infection is present.

 What do my test results mean?